alarm-redist/fifty-states/analyses/KY_cd_2020/doc_KY_cd_2020.md

 5. preserve communities of interest as much as possible

 ### Interpretation of requirements
-We enforce a maximum population deviation of 0.5%.
+We enforce a maximum population deviation of 0.1%.
+We use a pseudo-county constraint described below which attempts to mimic the norms in Kentucky of generally preserving county, city, and township boundaries.

 ## Data Sources
 Data for Kentucky comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).